Hugh Owen Library

 - Silent study areas

-- Vending and hot drinks machines (Level E)
+- Vending and hot drinks machines (Level D)

-- A lift is available for access to other floors for users with mobility issues, and is located adjacent to the Enquiry Desk.
+- A lift is available for access to other floors for users with mobility issues.
 Please ask at the Enquiry Desk for assistance.

-- Disabled toilet facilities are located on Level E.
+- Accessible toilet facilities are available on Level D and E.

-- Induction loops are available at the Enquiry desks.
+- Hearing induction loops are available at the Enquiry desks.